dmccreary/robot-day/docs/activities/led.md

 5-10 minutes

 ### Activity Description

 #### Step 1: Introduction (1 minute)
 - The adult volunteer explains the basic concept of a circuit and its relevance in robotics.
 - Briefly introduce the materials: breadboard, LEDs, resistors, battery pack, and switch buttons.

 #### Step 2: Building a Simple Circuit (3 minutes)
-- Guide the student to place a LED on the breadboard.
+- Guide the student to place an LED on the breadboard.
 - Show them how to connect the LED to the battery pack using wires.
-- Explain the importance of resistors and help them add a 220 ohm resistor to the circuit.
+- Explain the importance of resistors and help them add a 220-ohm resistor to the circuit.

 #### Step 3: Adding a Switch (2 minutes)
 - Introduce the momentary switch button.